 msiexec /i "SEE installation.MSI" /l*vx c:\path-of-log-file.txt MALOGLEVEL=DEBUG

 It is also recommended that systems be rebooted just prior to the install/upgrade of Symantec Endpoint Encryption 11 to ensure the best success as pending reboots can cause the install/upgrade process to fail.
-Starting in Symantec Endpoint Encryption 11.2, an additional MSIEXEC parameter can be added to the install string, which will halt the install if a system is pending a reboot.
+Symantec Endpoint Encryption 11.2.0 includes a reboot-detection feature, but was not enabled by default.
+An additional MSIEXEC parameter can be added to the install string, which will halt the install if a system is pending a reboot.
 To add this check, add the following to the MSIEXEC command:

 PRE_INSTALL_REBOOT_CHECK=YES Option is for SEE 11 only.
 This option does not work for Symantec Encryption Desktop 10.